eneskpc/jquery.dblClickField/README.md

 ```
 ### What else this?

-When you press Enter, you can send the data to another page!
+When you press Enter, you can send the data to another page!<br>
-For this, first you must add to an attribute to the element you selected.(sname)
+For this, first you must add to an attribute to the element you selected.(sname)<br>
 With this feature you can get data from another page
 ```html
 <h1 id="edit-element-2" sname="e2">Edit Element 2</h1>